C3realGuy/HideMod/README.md

 Hey here is my first plugin for wedge :)
 Its a simple HideMod.
 It supports [hide] (you need to like) and [hide-reply].

+Features:
+  - hide and hide-reply
+  - fully changeable html code for locked/unlocked before and after...

 Installation:

 Drop "hide" folder in your /wedgefolder/plugins and activate it in the adminpanel.